QuantEcon/lecture-python.myst/lectures/svd_intro.md

 We'll apply a **singular value decomposition** of $X$ in both situations.

-In the first case in which there are many more individuals $n$ than attributes $m$, we learn sample moments of  a joint distribution  by taking averages  across observations of functions of the observations.
+In the $ m < < n$ case  in which there are many more individuals $n$ than attributes $m$, we can calculate sample moments of  a joint distribution  by taking averages  across observations of functions of the observations.

 In this $ m < < n$ case,  we'll look for **patterns** by using a **singular value decomposition** to do a **principal components analysis** (PCA).

-In the $m > > n$  case in which there are many more attributes $m$ than individuals $n$, we'll proceed in a different way.
+In the $m > > n$  case in which there are many more attributes $m$ than individuals $n$ and when we are in a time-series setting in which $n$ equals the number of time periods covered in the data set $X$, we'll proceed in a different way.

 We'll again use a **singular value decomposition**,  but now to construct a **dynamic mode decomposition** (DMD)